paragparashar03/Transfer_Learning_VGG-16/README.md

 #2.
 Fine tune the Model
 In this case, I have removed last 3 layers from the  VGG model and added 7 layers ( 4 dense and 3 dropout layers)

-# ipynb file for both the cases have been uploaded.
+# Both ipynb files have been uploaded.

 #Deep learning models-Keras link:
 https://github.com/fchollet/deep-learning-models